prateek-kr-jha/c/NOTES.md

 ### I/O:
 - The C++ I/O library does not provide a way to accept keyboard input without the user having to press enter.
 If this is something you desire, you’ll have to use a third party library.
 For console applications, we’d recommend pdcurses, FXTUI, cpp-terminal, or notcurses.
 Many graphical user interface libraries have their own functions to do this kind of thing.

+### Functions:
+- A function is a reusable sequence of statements designed to do a particular job.

+  returnType functionName() // This is the function header (tells the compiler about the existence of the function) {
+      // This is the function body (tells the compiler what the function does) }